 - current Tier 4 visa (30 or 90-day vignette and BRP card) sponsored by the Institution; or

 - another type of visa that permits study in the UK; or

 - evidence of a visa application (Post Office receipt, letter from the Home Office etc.).
 Please note the Institution cannot accept a letter from a Solicitor as evidence of a visa application.

 7.4 Further information regarding this verification process can be found the Institution's Visa and Immigration Advice webpages.
-You will also be required to provide your contact details (including UK address, telephone number and/or mobile telephone number).
+You will also be required to provide your contact details (including UK address (where relevant), telephone number and/or mobile telephone number).
 Please note that if you are here on a Tier 4 visa it is your responsibility to let the Institution know when your contact details change.
 This is because UKVI require the Institution to keep a history of a sponsored migrant's contact details.

 7.5 If you fail to demonstrate that you have the correct immigration permission, you will not be registered on your programme by the Institution and you will be liable for any personal costs incurred.

 7.7 All international students subject to existing UK immigration permissions, who are applying to study for a qualification in certain sensitive subjects, must apply for an ATAS certificate before applying for a visa.
 If you are a student who is required to apply for an ATAS certificate, you will be notified in your Offer and gaining this certificate will be a condition of your Offer by the Institution.
 Please note that, where relevant, it is your responsibility to renew your ATAS certificate in the event of any changes to your programme.